elerujaemmy/emmanuel_repo/CONTRIBUTING.md

 ## Contributing guide
 ## /doc
-This is what should be
+This is what should be expevtedddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd